A rough guide to conservation work on the Edge

 Our conservation work on Wenlock Edge happens all year round.

 We have a fantastic team of staff and volunteers working to enhance the special woodland and grassland habitats of Wenlock Edge and to monitor the wildlife here.

-Much of Wenlock Edge is an ancient woodland site and work is being done to gradually increase the amount of native trees, within a mixture of tree species.
-In the autumn and winter we spend a lot of time thinning areas of the woodland and coppicing to produce biofuel, improve the structure and enhance wildlife habitat.
+Much of Wenlock Edge is ancient woodland and we're working to increase the number of native species in the mix.
+In autumn and winter, we spend a lot of time thinning and coppicing to produce biofuel, improve structure and enhance wildlife habitat.

 Pied flycatchers nest on the woodland edges and a variety of butterflies shelter in our old quarries on sunny days.
 We undertake a range of monitoring projects including nest boxes, distribution mapping and condition surveys to help inform our habitat management.